dhh1128/sivanea.com/to-a-fisherwoman.md

 I am to foreign,
 too comprehensible to know.

-I wait for you, I wave to you--
+I wait for you, I wave to you &mdash;
 I kiss the shore and wait,
 I feed you
 and I sing.